Lillian1070/Lillian1070/README.md

   📌 [**GitHub Portfolio**](https://github.com/Lillian1070)

 ### ⚡ Fun Fact
-When I'm not coding, you can find me perfecting latte art ☕ and experimenting with new baking recipes 🍪.
-I also enjoy collage art 🎨 & photography 📷!
+When I'm not coding, you can find me perfecting latte art ☕ or experimenting with new baking recipes 🍪—both help sharpen my attention to detail and creativity.
+Recently, I’ve also started strength training 🏋️‍♀️ to build discipline and resilience!

 <!---
 Lillian1070/Lillian1070 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.